 Clarendon College information technology resources are strategic assets that must be managed as valuable College resources.
 The integrity and continued operation of College information technology resources are critical to the operation of the College.
-Malicious code can disrupt normal operation of College information technology resources.
+Malicious code can disrupt the regular operation of College information technology resources.

 The number of information technology resource security incidents and the resulting cost of business disruption and service restoration continue to escalate.
-Implementing solid security policies, blocking unnecessary access to networks and computers, improving user security awareness, and early detection and mitigation of security incidents are some of the actions that can be taken to reduce the risk and decrease the cost of security incidents.
+Implementing solid security policies, blocking unnecessary access to networks and computers, improving user security awareness, and early detection and mitigation of security incidents can reduce the risk and decrease the cost of security incidents.